 Form B - some certification levels and local boards require a particular exam score on EITHER Form A or Form B. If Form A is taken and the needed score is not obtained, Form B is available for re-taking the exam.

 Form C - intended for entry-level referees, this exam can be used to certify Intramural and Apprentice referees.

 For 2014, the planned launch date for the examinations is July 21.
 PAVO members who have paid current year dues enter the examination website via the NCAA Central Hub in order to take Form A or B. Once the on-line Form A/B exam is completed and the answers are submitted, the test-taker receives immediate feedback on their score and the particular questions missed.
 Results and corrections can then be submitted to the appropriate local board chair, and results can be forwarded to any number of selected assignors, conferences, etc. via the on-line exam site.
 The online examination will be available on the NCAA Central Hub website until October 1 of every year; however, the NCAA established a September 1 examination deadline for all referees who wish to be considered for post-season assignment (all NCAA Divisions).
+To be included in the postseason selection pool, a score of at least 90% on Form A or Form B must be obtained by September 1.
 Also, by September 1, all PAVO National referees must submit an exam score of at least 90% to the PAVO NRT Director as one of their annual maintenance requirements.

 Specific requirements for each PAVO certification level are: